-There is a rule that acoustical engineers follow in creating sound absorbing technologies.
-It is called the quarter wavelength rule.
+Here is a rule that acoustical engineers follow in creating sound-absorbing technologies.
+It is called the quarter wavelength rule or just a quarter wavelength.
 Without getting too technical, you can define the rule in its impact upon a lower frequency wavelength.
-Lets use 30 Hz. as our wavelength in this example.
+Let’s use 30 Hz. as our wavelength in this example.
 A 30 Hz. wave is approximately 37′ long.
-In order to absorb this long wavelength, we need to create a sound absorbing device that can absorb completely, at least 25% of this wavelength.
+In order to absorb this long wavelength, we need to create a sound-absorbing device that can absorb completely, at least 25% of this wavelength.
 That would be a distance of a little over 9′.
 This is the heart concept of the quarter wavelength rule.

 How To Apply The Quarter Wavelength Rule

 This methodology pertains to limp mass absorbing materials.
 A limp mass absorber is a box filled with building insulation or a bundle or bale of building insulation.
-It could also be a box filled with cotton material or any other sound absorbing material.
+It could also be a box filled with cotton material or any other sound-absorbing material.
 It is the 9′ length that we must focus upon.
 It is that quarter wavelength rule of having enough space to absorb at least 25 % of the design frequency we are going after to absorb.
-If we take a 40 Hz. wavelength at 28′ in total length and divide that number by 4, we get a quarter wavelength of around 7′.
-This quarter wavelength rule has been around in acoustics for many years but has been forgotten in the sales literature of most companies that market “bass traps”.
+If we take 40 Hz. the wavelength at 28′ in total length and divide that number by 4, we get a quarter wavelength of around 7′.

 The term bass trap is a misnomer to say the least.
-Bass or what people should say is low frequency energy or wavelengths can not be trapped by anything.
+Low-frequency energy is never “trapped” by a box of any type of fill material.
+Some of the low-frequency energy that strikes the box is absorbed.
+Some are not and pass right through the box or cabinet.
+Some energy is reflected back to the source.
+Bass or what people should say is low-frequency energy or wavelengths can not be trapped by anything.
 They do not stop at any material selection including concrete and even steel.
 We have built rooms for clients that have two 8″ thick walls of poured concrete separated by another 6″ of air space and can still measure 30 Hz. wave activity on the outside of the wall.
 Trapping “bass” does not exist.
-Reducing the amount of the energy created by low frequency wavelengths, however, can be achieved if you have the technology or lacking that the space to apply the quarter wavelength rule.
+Reducing the amount of the energy created by low-frequency sources is the best approach along with matching the source of the energy to the room or box it is placed within.

 I explain this concept a little further in this video:

-The quarter wavelength rule shows us that in today’s marketplace that what is called a low frequency absorber or “bass trap” can not be any such thing.
+The quarter wavelength rule shows us that in today’s marketplace that what is called a low-frequency absorber or “bass trap” can not be any such thing.
 First, as we discussed earlier, there really is no such thing as a “bass trap”.
-Secondly, the amount of space required in order to absorb low frequencies using the quarter wavelength rule goes beyond what any manufacturer of low frequency absorbers uses in any of their product lines.
+Secondly, the amount of space required in order to absorb low frequencies using the quarter wavelength rule goes beyond what any manufacturer of low-frequency absorbers uses in any of their product lines.
 Foam wedges that are 24″ thick can only go down to 90 – 100 cycles using our quarter wavelength rule.
-How can these be called bass absorbers?
-They can not but as you know, they are.
-Special technology is required if you are going to use a small amount of space to absorb energy below 100 Hz.
+How can these be called “bass absorbers”?
+They can not.
+Special pressure designed technology is required if you are going to use a small amount of space to absorb energy below 100 Hz.